A Nationalist Agricultural Policy

 The West's rural communities do not need migrant labor to remain afloat

 Across the West, the foundational class, farmers, ranchers, and other agricultural producers, are on the decline.
-White nations are facing a rapid shrinkage in rural economies, farmed land, and youth uptake of agriculture.
+Western nations are facing a rapid shrinkage in rural economies, farmed land, and youth uptake of agriculture.
 At the same time, food prices are skyrocketing, farm holdings are being consolidated by larger and larger landholders, and the market is geared increasingly toward financialization and export rather than feeding the nation(s).

 The Current Situation:

-Farmers are aging and White demographics are under threat.
+Farmers are aging and native demographics are under threat.
 In the United States some 95% of agricultural producers are White and the average age of these farmholders is 57.5 years old, more than a third are already older than 65 years old.
 Within a decade more than half of America’s farmers will be older than 65, and the situation is not much better in the rest of the West.
 In Britain, the average farmer is 60 years of age and over 40% have already surpassed the age of 65.

-Continental Europe is no better, with farmers in the Westardly nations of the continent skewing near the age of 60 with few exceptions, save the highly innovative Netherlands which has a much younger farmer on average.
+Continental Europe is no better, with farmers in the Westerly nations of the continent skewing near the age of 60 with few exceptions, save the highly innovative Netherlands which has a much younger farmer on average.

 Under the current global system food is a financial commodity first, and life sustaining nourishment second.
-In the modern finance-driven-capitalist system, the neoliberal system, agricultural land and food itself have become financial commodities which are traded by banks and hedgefunds such as Goldmann Sachs and Blackrock.
+In the modern finance-driven-capitalist system, the neoliberal system, agricultural land and food itself have become financial commodities which are traded by banks and hedge funds such as Goldmann Sachs and Blackrock.

 In Europe pension funds invest billions of Euros of retirees money into the agriculture market which results in increased prices for food and agricultural products.
-These very price increases, which the pension funds profit from, then effect the pensioners who are inveriably told the fund simply "cannot afford" to increase their benefits.
+These very price increases, which the pension funds profit from, then effect the pensioners who are invariably told the fund simply "cannot afford" to increase their benefits.

 Speculative capital ran riot with the global food supply.